viidalepp/auli/publications.md

 Migge, Bettina; Schneider, Britta; Leblebici, Didem; Erdocia, Iker; Lau, Mandy; Viidalepp, Auli; Savoldi, Beatrice; Podboj, Martina; Meer, Philipp; Alenezi, Mohammad; Sampietro, Agnese (forthcoming).
 Conceptualising Language in the Human-Machine Era: Language Ideologies and Language as Data.
 In: David Sayers, Maggie Glass, Helen Kelly-Holmes & Robert Fuchs (eds.), Language in the Human-Machine Era: New technologies and the coming transformation of language.
 Boston, MA.: MIT Press.

 (forthcoming) Apotheosis, apocalypse, and the epistemic collapse: technology and the fear of future.
 In *Through the Lens of Dread: Exploring the Meaning-Making of Fear in the Mediasphere*, edited by Merit Maran, Andreas Ventsel, Mari-Liis Madisson.
-Tallinn: Tallinn University Press.
+Tallinn: Tallinn University Press, 308–341.

 Viidalepp, Auli (2025).
 Artificial intelligence as a *filter* and as a *philter*.
 In: Piluso, Francesco and Leone, Massimo (eds.) [*Semiotica dei filtri*.
 I saggi di Lexia 60.](https://www.aracneeditrice.eu/free-download/9791221818055.pdf) Rome: Aracne, 119-134.